 - There is a charge of £100 for all documents that have to be processed and then sent through the Chancery Office of the Diocese.
 These include applications for dispensations and forwarding papers to another diocese.

-The parish is not offering a pre-marriage course this year, however you may complete this online at www.catholicmarriageprep.com.
+The parish does not offer a pre-marriage course, however you may complete this online at SmartLoving Engaged online .
 This has been fully approved by the Diocese of Westminster.

 Getting Married in England:

 Must be applied for by each couple from each couples respective Council Registration Office.
 You must make an appointment and be interviewed.
-The Certificate for Marriage document is held and displayed publicly for 21 days after which you must collect them.
-It is advisable to begin the process of obtaining your Certificates for Marriage at least four months before your wedding.
-Both Certificates for Marriage documents should be given to the priest as soon as you receive them.
+It is advisable to begin the process of obtaining your Marriage schedule at least four months before your wedding.
+The Marriage schedule should be given to the priest as soon as you receive them.
 You cannot be married without them.